FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-2018-q1-q2-update.md

 _template: blog_detail
 ---

-## 0. Table of Contents

-1. Filecoin Development Update
-   1. Demos of go-filecoin
-   2. Codebase opening up

-2. Filecoin Research Update
-3. Filecoin Project Roadmap
-   1. Optimistic Timeline
-   2. Where are we
-   3. Upcoming Milestones

-4. Filecoin Public Talks & Media
-5. libp2p update for Filecoin
-6. IPFS update for Filecoin
-7. Changes to the blog and to our updates
-8. Cautionary Notes

 ## 1. Filecoin Development Update

-Let’s not bury the lede.
+Let’s not bury the lead.
 The most exciting thing going on right now in the Filecoin Project is building the first protocol implementation: **go-filecoin**.
 We have been hard at work on this for many months, and are thrilled to have reached a point where:

 - (1) the blockchain data structures are implemented (structured as [IPLD](https://ipld.io/))
 - (2) the nodes can establish secure connections to each other ([libp2p](https://libp2p.io/))